AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 +++**Maintenance Update on May 6, 2021**

-**Currency field not working as expected**
+**[!UICONTROL Currency] field not working as expected**

 _Lists_

-When a user tries to inline edit the Currency field in a list, they are unable to save changes due to the following issues:
+When a user tries to inline edit the Curr[!UICONTROL ]ency field in a list, they are unable to save changes due to the following issues:

 * Task and Issue lists not allowing input of currency symbols
 * Lists not allowing input of currency abbreviations when using a locale other than English